stackabletech/secret-operator/README.md

 You can also use [Tilt](https://tilt.dev/) to automatically recompile and redeploy when files are changed: `nix run -f . tilt up`.

+### K3d

+Secret-Operator, as with most CSI providers, requires the Kubernetes node's root folder to be mounted as `rshared`.
+K3d does not do this by default, but can be prodded into doing this by running `mount --make-rshared /` in each node container.

+To do this for each running node, run `for i in $(k3d node list -o json | jq -r .[].name); docker exec -it $i mount --make-rshared /; end`.
+This is _not_ persistent, and must be re-executed every time the cluster (or a node in it) is restarted.

 ## Usage

 The operator injects secret data into `Pod` `Volume`s that declare a CSI volume with the `driver` `secrets.stackable.tech`.